 Communicating Lily’s Pain

-A resource that explores the communication challenges that can occur around a child experiencing pain.
+Resources that explore communication challenges that can occur around a child with profound cognitive impairment who experience pain.

 Some of the children WellChild support experience pain on a daily basis, and their parents have become skilled in assessing and managing their child’s pain.
 When a new pain occurs or a known pain worsens, parents turn to health professionals for help.

-The above video explores some of the communication challenges that occur when a parent of a child, like Lily, asks for help for their child’s pain.
-The information sheet available for download below is a guide for parents of children with complex needs who cannot communicate verbally.
+This video explores some of the communication challenges that occur when a parent of a child like Lily asks for help with their child’s pain.

 The ‘Communicating Lily’s Pain’ animation and downloadable resources were funded by WellChild and developed by Professor Bernie Carter and Rob Young from Edge Hill University, with help from members of the WellChild Family Tree who have children with cognitive impairment and complex health needs.
 The families contributed their knowledge and experience to ensure the resource helps both parents and health professionals to work together to understand the communication challenges that can occur.